Revelation – The Book for Today

-You are about to embark upon a most fascinating and interesting adventure in Bible study.
-In all the Bible there is no book more intriguing and perhaps more misunderstood than the Book of Revelation!
+You are about to embark upon a most fascinating and exciting adventure in Bible study.
+There is no book more intriguing in all the Bible and perhaps more misunderstood than the Book of Revelation!

-In some versions of the bible, the Book of Revelation is called the “Apocalypse,” coming from the Greek word Apocalypsis.
-Meaning a “revelation,” or “unveiling.”
-Perhaps you have wondering why God chose to use symbols and imagery.
+In some versions of the Bible, the Book of Revelation is called the “Apocalypse,” coming from the Greek word Apocalypses.
+Meaning a “revelation” or “unveiling.”
+Perhaps you are wondering why God chose to use symbols and imagery.
 Why does the unlocking of Revelation’s mysteries seem so difficult?
 In His infinite wisdom, God chose to reveal His truth for the end time in pictorial language for several reasons:

 - As Confucius, the Chinese philosopher, declared, “one picture is worth ten thousand words.”
 God condensed truth by summarizing prophecy in symbols.